mozsearch/mozsearch/docs/testing-checks.md

 git clone https://github.com/mozsearch/mozsearch-mozilla.git config
 ```

-This will also expose it at `/vagrant/config` inside the VM because of the (NFS)
+This will also expose it at `/vagrant/config` inside the container because of the (NFS)
 mount in use.
-Note that the VM will also have made its own checkout at
+Note that the container will also have made its own checkout at
-`~/config` but that directory isn't exposed outside the VM and so isn't useful.
+`~/config` but that directory isn't exposed outside the container and so isn't useful.

 You probably will then want to add your own fork as a remote.
 For example,
 assuming you are asuth, you would do: